 The Edwards family was listed in Tarrant County’s first census in 1850.
 The county had 672 “free inhabitants” (soldiers and civilians) in its 897 square miles.

-Lemuel J. Edwards came to own so much land in part by buying land grants.
+Lemuel J. Edwards came to own a lot of in part by buying land grants.
 Above is the documentation of the transfer of a 320-acre Peters Colony land grant from George Shields to Edwards in 1858.
 The land was located six and a half miles southwest of Fort Worth on the Clear Fork—where Edwards built his huge ranch.
 The document is difficult to read but interesting.
 For example, notice who signed the survey notes: John Peter Smith, who for a while worked as a surveyor.

 Also in 1858 this classified notice appeared in the Dallas Herald.
 Edwards and James Dunlapp had “taken from a runaway negro” on the Clear Fork a sorrel horse.

 About that time James Creswell told his uncle, Ambrose Creswell, that Lemuel Edwards owed him $30 ($540 today).
-James Creswell said that if the debt was not paid, he would kill Edwards.
+James Creswell told his uncle that if the debt was not paid, James would kill Edwards.

 The next morning, October 8, Creswell returned to the Edwards home on horseback.
 Son Cass Edwards was cutting hay in a field.
 Creswell asked Cass where Lemuel Edwards was.
 Cass told Creswell that Lemuel was walking back to the house.
 Creswell rode off in that direction.